zippy1978/jquery.scrollz/README.md

 Scrollz provides the following methods:

 * height(height) : redefines scrolling area height.
-* hidePullHeader : hides the pull header (must be called after processing of the pull action completed).
+* hidePullHeader(animated) : hides the pull header (must be called after processing of the pull action completed), if animated parameter is not provided it is set to true by default.

 ```html
 <script>